port949/doorways/site/content/blog/magic-eraser-uses.md

 It's no secret that some of the most stubborn stains are found in the kitchen.
 Grease, grime, coffee stains and spills are everywhere.
-If you're ready to get your kitchen back to the way it was when it was brand new, [then a Magic Eraser just might do the trick.](https://www.amazon.com/dp/B001339ZMW/?tag=doorways-20)
+If you're ready to get your kitchen back to the way it was when it was brand new, <a href="https://www.amazon.com/dp/B001339ZMW/?tag=doorways-20" target="_blank" rel="nofollow">then a Magic Eraser just might do the trick.</a>

 You can use a Mr. Clean Magic Eraser to clean all of your appliances including the fridge, microwave, oven and stove top.
 It is especially good at cleaning glass stove tops that have burnt on food stains.